The UK was recently named as the world’s leading digital government. But it is far from the only digital government.

 We want to use a similar model to build a global government design community.
 We’ll work with the GDS international team to make this happen.

 We’re currently planning how to do this.
-If you’re a government designer outside the UK and you’d be interested in finding out more, please let us know by filling out this form and we’ll keep you updated.
+If you’re a government designer outside the UK and you’d be interested in finding out more, please join this Google Group to find out more.